Natetgmaxwell/ntgm/src/site/notes/Sources/Video/@leedaffin2023-LFS122M10T4Lymphatic.md

 > [[Cards/Thymus\|Thymus]]

 <mark style="background-color: #ffd400">Quote</mark>
-> Red marrow is found mainly in the flat bones, such as the pelvis, sternum, [[Cards/Cranium\|Cranium]], ribs, vertebrae and scapulae, and in trabeculae at the epiphyseal ends of long bones such as the femur and humerus.
+> Red marrow is found mainly in the flat bones, such as the pelvis, sternum, [[Cards/Cranium\|Cranium]], [[Cards/Ribs\|ribs]], vertebrae and scapulae, and in trabeculae at the epiphyseal ends of long bones such as the femur and humerus.

 <mark style="background-color: #ffd400">Quote</mark>
 > [[Cards/Pharyngeal Tonsil\|Pharyngeal Tonsil]]